My spouse wants us to experiment sexually, and I’m uncomfortable | #MyCounselorSays

 Ruth says, “How do I handle my husband’s desire for sexual things that I’m not comfortable with?”

-Read more to find out what Josh Spurlock, Christian Counselor and Sex Therapist, says about experimenting sexually in marriage, how God designed the sexual relationship to be mutually enjoyable, and how we grow sexually over time, in safe, respectful marriage relationships.
+Read more to find out what Josh Spurlock, MA, LPC, Christian Counselor and Sex Therapist, says about experimenting sexually in marriage, how God designed the sexual relationship to be mutually enjoyable, and how we grow sexually over time, in safe, respectful marriage relationships.

 CASSIE